Panama Metro: Line 3

-The project is financed through loans from the Japanese government via the Japan International Cooperation Agency (JICA).
-Construction is being carried out by the HPH Consortium comprising three Korean companies: Hyundai Engineering & Construction, Posco Engineering & Construction, and Hyundai Engineering.
-Japan's Hitachi Rail has supplied the six-car Hitachi Monorail trains.
-The HPH Consortium hired the China Railway Tunnel Group to oversee construction of the underwater crossing.

-Construction began in February 2021.
-The line is planned to open in two phases, with the segment between Ciudad del Futuro and Panamá Pacífico scheduled for April 2027, and the section beneath the Panama Canal to Albrook planned for October 2028.

-By July 2025, overall construction was 78.8% complete, with the underground section 32% finished, and the final trainset delivered from Japan the same month.

-A second phase is planned to extend the line to La Chorrera, supported by an additional US$697 million loan approved by the Japanese government for project development.
+Area established for Vista Alegre 2 station.

+Line 3, in its inaugural section, has three pending infill stations: Vista Alegre 2, Arraiján 2, and Balboa.
+The first two are elevated stations whose construction was officially suspended in 2022 due to increased project costs, in an effort to save money.
+As for Balboa, which had already been converted from an elevated to an underground station, was postponed until late 2024.
+In addition to financial considerations, the postponement was based on the argument that the station would have low initial ridership, so an evacuation shaft and a technical building were constructed instead.
+However, preparations are in place to allow for the future construction of these three stations, minimizing the impact on the Line's operation.

+Furthermore, an extension of the line towards La Chorrera is being analyzed, divided into two stages: the first of 3.2 km to Costa Verde, and the second that would reach the center of the district, specifically to Parque Libertador.
+During an interview conducted in May 2026, Carlos Cedeño, Director of Engineering and Projects for the Panama Metro, stated that the current system can feasibly reach as far as Costa Verde.
+Beyond that point, other alternatives are being evaluated due to road conditions, aiming for a less invasive solution.

 Lines 4 and 5 (rapid transit)

 Lines 4 and 5 are planned rapid transit expansions that will use trains similar to those on Lines 1 and 2, with both lines scheduled to open by 2040.

 Line 4 would begin at a planned infill station in Curundú on Line 1.
 Early plans envision a route that would follow Avenida Nacional, Avenida Transístmica and Avenida España, intersecting Line 1 again at Fernández de Córdoba station, then continuing through Pueblo Nuevo and Río Abajo along Avenida José Agustín Arango.
 It would connect with Line 5 near the Ciudad Deportiva area before serving southern Juan Díaz and terminating at Don Bosco Tocumen in Tocumen.

-Line 5 is a proposed underground line serving Panama City’s financial district, designed to relieve congestion in one of the busiest commercial corridors.
+Line 5 is a proposed underground line serving Panama City's financial district, designed to relieve congestion in one of the busiest commercial corridors.
 Early plans envision a route that would begin at Santo Tomás station on Line 1 and run along Calle 50 through Parque Urraca, Bella Vista, San Francisco and Parque Lefevre, continuing to Costa del Este and Santa María before ending at El Crisol station on Line 2.